petergregg/Content/Blog/Articles/Deploy NGINX and Node Web App and API to Local Kubernetes Cluster with Helm and Kubectl.md

     docker image build -t content-init .
     ```

-2. Run the following commands to navigate into the **k8s** folder and create a folder named **helm**.
+2. Run the following commands to navigate to the **k8s** folder and create a folder named **helm**.

     ```
     cd ../deploy/k8s
     mkdir helm
     ```

-2. Run the following commands to navigate into the **helm** folder and create scaffolded helm charts for the content initialization project.
+2. Run the following commands to navigate to the **helm** folder and create the scaffolded helm charts for the content initialization project.

     ```
     cd helm